ansible/dispatcherd/README.md

     print('hello world!!')
 ```

-Additionally, you need to configure dispatcher somewhere in your import path.
+Configure dispatcher somewhere in your import path or before running the service.
 This tells dispatcher how to submit tasks to be ran.

 ```python